Obi Kyei

-Obiri Yeboah Kyei (born 3 December 1994) is an Australian-British professional basketball player.
-He last played for the Logan Thunder of NBL1 North.
+Obiri Yeboah Kyei (born 3 December 1994) is an Australian-British professional basketball player for the Sydney Comets of NBL1 East.
 He played college basketball for NCAA Division II schools Metro State and Eckerd College.

+Early life

+Kyei was born in Sydney, New South Wales, to a Ghanaian father.
+He attended Sydney Secondary College and played in the Waratah League in 2012 and 2013 for the Sydney Comets.

+College career

+Kyei played college basketball for Metro State (2013–2015) and Eckerd College (2015–2017).

-Basketball career
+Professional career

+In July 2017, Kyei had a one-game stint for the Albury Wodonga Bandits in the South East Australian Basketball League (SEABL).

+Kyei joined Cuxhaven BasCats of the German ProB for the 2017–18 season.
+He played 10 games between 23 September and 18 November.
+He subsequently joined the Leeds Force of the British Basketball League, where he played two games between 26 November and 1 December.

+Kyei joined the Logan Thunder of the Queensland Basketball League (QBL) for the 2018 season.

+In August 2018, Kyei signed with Força Lleida CE of the Spanish LEB Gold.

 On 21 May 2019, Kyei signed a two-year deal with the Adelaide 36ers of the Australian National Basketball League (NBL).
 He averaged 3.3 points and 4.2 rebounds in 28 games played for the team.
-On 29 September 2020, he was granted a release by the 36ers to pursue business interests and announced his retirement from basketball.
-The extended off-season before the 2020–21 NBL season enabled him to pursue other interests and he planned to diversify his career.
+On 29 September 2020, he was granted a release by the 36ers to pursue business interests.

-On 21 June 2021, Kyei joined the Logan Thunder of NBL1 North for the remainder of the 2021 season.
-He averaged 11.2 points and 10.2 rebounds per game in 5 games played.
+On 21 June 2021, Kyei joined the Logan Thunder of the NBL1 North for the remainder of the 2021 season.
+He averaged 11.2 points and 10.2 rebounds per game in five games played.
+He returned to the Thunder for the 2022 season and averaged 10.1 points and 11.4 rebounds in 11 games.

+Kyei joined the Sydney Comets of NBL1 East for the 2024 season.
+His impressive start to the NBL1 season saw him gain NBL interest.